phenonymous/shell-progressbar/README.md

 ## shell-progressbar
-An asynchronous progressbar for bash shell scripts inspired by APT
+An asynchronous progressbar for bash shell scripts inspired by APT for bash4 and zsh

+For a POSIX compliant version see instructions in branch POSIX, this includes mac users

 ![bar](https://raw.githubusercontent.com/phenonymous/shell-progressbar/master/images/progressbar.gif)